Sathishr424/JsonFiles/README.md

 # JsonFiles
- My json files scrapped from online
+Json files scraped from online using python for d3.js tree map visualization.